Four men and one woman hold a hasty press conference before blasting off into space in the RXM

 - Dueling Movies: And not just at the box office — contrast the anti-nuclear Aesop of this movie with the pro-nuclear theme of Destination Moon.

-- To the point that, as noted below, the ship only misses the moon because of a nasty letter sent to this movie's producers.
+- To the point that the ship only misses the moon because of a nasty letter sent to this movie's producers.

 - Five-Man Band: Standard B-Movie cast with a serious older guy, a cocky handsome Ace Pilot, a shy handsome guy, the Broadly Accented Plucky Comic Relief, and The Chick.